 What is the record number of lengths swum?

-The overall record was broken twice during the 2015 swimarathon and now stands at 250 lengths.
+The overall record for the event stands at 250 lengths.
 The record for a 15-and-under team is 220 lengths.
 Teams aiming to break a record must notify Haywards Heath Lions Club in advance.

 How long has the Swimarathon been running?